samanthaming/samanthaming.com/content/tidbits/3-when-not-to-use-arrow-functions.md

 ---
-title: When NOT to use Arrow Functions
+title: When NOT to use ES6 Arrow functions
-description: "Arrow functions are terrific, but not suitable for all situations.
-Avoid them in objects because 'this' is always scoped to the parent..."
+description: Arrow functions are terrific, but not suitable for all situations.
+Avoid them in objects because 'this' is always scoped to the parent...
-tags: [js, es6]
+tags: [javascript, es6]
 order: 3
 ---